-Shortly after the NIH study's initial results were published, a class action was filed against Dabur International at the Illinois federal court.
+Shortly after the NIH study's initial results were published, a class action was filed against Dabur International in the Illinois federal court.
 The plaintiffs claim that their long-term use of chemical hair relaxer products manufactured and marketed by Dabur International caused the development of uterine cancer or ovarian cancer.
 Plaintiffs claim that the company failed to warn consumers that its hair straightening products, such as the ORS Olive Oil hair relaxers, contain endocrine-disrupting chemicals, potentially putting the consumers' health at risk.

 Those who intend to file a toxic hair relaxer claim against Dabur International must meet the following eligibility requirements: